-Our brains need constant feeding and development, and what better way to do so than by reading something.
-Besides the obvious benefits, the children who start reading sooner end up having an incredible vocabulary, the knowledge and skill just seep into their brain – the older you are, the worse you become in learning skills.
-So it’s safe to say that letting your child read at such a young age, allows them to shape who they are, and that’s a big chunk of responsibility on your end.
+Our brains need constant feeding and development, and what better way to do so than by reading something?
+Besides the obvious benefits, children who start reading sooner end up having an incredible vocabulary; the knowledge and skill just seep into their brains.
+The older you are, the worse you become at learning skills.
+So it’s safe to say that letting your child read at such a young age allows them to shape who they are, and that’s a big chunk of responsibility on your end.

-Want to help your kid, so they never end up being talkative and with lots of opinions?
+Want to help your kid so they never end up being talkative and with lots of opinions?
 This is pretty important, as shyness starts to take a course at a young age, so you need to break it somehow.
-When you let your kids read a book, they are totally immersed in the book’s world, they consume social cues, gestures, sentences, and above all else, how to speak to other people the right way.
-If you want to introduce more complex books for kids, do it as subtle as possible!
+When you let your kids read a book, they are totally immersed in the book’s world; they consume social cues, gestures, sentences, and, above all else, how to speak to other people the right way.
+If you want to introduce more complex books for kids, do it as subtlely as possible!

 The magic of reading all sorts and kinds of books is that you run away from your day-to-day life, but through these books, kids can see how real life functions—or partially.
 It’s the job of the parents to introduce everything around them to a wandering kid, and the best thing to do is to tactically let them read about it.

 Can kids even learn how to read today’s hyperfiction with PCs?
 The obvious answer is totally yes.
-With cartoons and video games at an all-time high at the moment, many preschools expressed their fears of kids forgetting how to do so.
+With cartoons and video games at an all-time high at the moment, many preschoolers expressed their fears of kids forgetting how to do so.
 This is certainly not the case, and your child can prove a lot of people wrong.
 Reading not only helps boost brain power, it also boosts the other side of the brain, and that ends up producing quite the exciting scenery.
 With reading, your kid will enjoy the emotional connection, have better visionary skills, and have a better overall imagination!